ENRG: Eating disorders and Nutrition Research Group

 Kirrilly Pursey (opens in a new window)

-Primary interests: Kirrilly is an early career researcher and holds a lecturing position within the School of Health Sciences at the University of Newcastle.
+Dr Kirrilly Pursey is an early career researcher and lecturer in Nutrition and Dietetics within the School of Health Sciences at the University of Newcastle.
 Her PhD thesis explored the neurobiological underpinnings of compulsive overeating.
 Her current research focuses on a range of disordered eating behaviours, particularly in children and adolescents.
 Kirrilly has experience in the development, implementation and evaluation of innovative models of care within the Local Health District as well as the delivery of workforce development and training to clinicians.
 She is an Accredited Practising Dietitian and has extensive dietetic experience across inpatient and community settings.

 Caitlin McMaster (opens in a new window)

-Adjunct Fellow, School of Medicine, Western Syndey University
+Adjunct Fellow, School of Medicine, Western Sydney University

 Sydney School of Health Sciences, Faculty of Medicine and Health, University of Sydney